Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 ### Research Assistant, University of Rochester, Rochester, NY
 *May 2022 – December 2022*
 In collaboration with Dr. Zhu, Dr. Jarvis, and other team members, I contributed to the digital reconstruction of the Jamestown Settlement and Elmina Castle using low-cost, image-based 3D Virtual Reality techniques.
 My responsibilities included disseminating high-resolution models into low-space-cost models for use in virtual reality environments.
 I utilized Agisoft Metashape and Unity to create detailed 3D models, conducting screening, cleaning, and restoration of raw image data for virtual reality applications.
 Additionally, I used Adobe Photoshop to repair overlapping virtual camera angles, manually cleaned interfering point clouds, and corrected shadows, lighting, and surface materials.

+**_I would like to express my deepest gratitude to the University of Rochester for awarding me the Discover Grant ($5,000), which made this incredibly memorable summer possible.
+I am also immensely thankful to the staff at StudioX for their invaluable support and assistance throughout this experience._**

 # Projects